Excellent Uses of Drag and Drop Option in Excel

 The first thing we did was we have entered two consecutive serial numbers i.e. 1 & 2.
 Using this sample excel identifies the increment number from one cell to another cell, in this case, increment number is by 1, so every time we drag the value to the next new cell it will increment the value by 1.
 Since I have dragged until the 10th row it has incremented the value by 10 times from the first cell value i.e. 1.

-For an example look at the below image now.
+For example, look at the below image now.

 I have entered 1 & 3 in the first two cells, now I will drag and drop until the 10th row and see what happens.